shabbyrobe/amiss/doc/mapper/annotation.rst

 This is the bare minimum required to create an instance of this mapper.
 This will be enough for now, though more configuration options are available.
-See :ref:`mapper-common` for more information on how to tweak the behaviour of all of Amiss' default mapping options.
+See :doc:`common` and :doc:`types` for more information on how to tweak the behaviour of all of Amiss' default mapping options.

 Overview